Start with the field, not the spray pass

 FAA rules for scouting flights

-The FAA's Part 107 rules cover certificated remote pilots for commercial small drone operations.
-If you hire someone to scout a field by drone, it is fair to ask whether they are operating under the proper FAA certification and rules.
+Scouting is usually a different regulatory question than pesticide application, but it is still a commercial drone operation when it is done for farm business.
+The FAA's Part 107 rules cover certificated remote pilots for commercial small drone operations, so if you hire someone to scout a field by drone, it is fair to ask whether they are operating under the proper FAA certification.
+If the same company also applies pesticide by drone, more requirements come into play, because spraying is aerial application and is not the same as taking scouting imagery.

 What to send when asking about scouting

-• Crop or site type.
+• Crop or site type

-• Field location.
+• Field location

-• Acreage or block size.
+• Acreage or block size

-• What looks wrong or what you are trying to find.
+• What looks wrong, or what you are trying to find

-• Known obstacles, sensitive areas, roads, water, livestock, or homes nearby.
+• Known obstacles, sensitive areas, roads, water, livestock, or homes nearby

 Bottom line

+Scouting before spraying is about making a better decision before the application happens.
+It can help you see where pressure is concentrated, compare field conditions, mark treatment zones, and decide whether a targeted application makes sense.
 It does not replace field checking, crop advisor input, label review, or good spray-condition decisions.
-It simply gives the grower better information before choosing how to treat the field.
+It just gives you better information before you choose how to treat the field.

 Contact GroDrones